Last Modified: 19 Aug 2014

 Lan Vien Hotel or similar (1 nt)

 Travel by private minibus to the spectacular World Heritage site of Halong Bay (approx 4 hrs).

 Halong Bay is a breathtaking secluded harbour with 2,000 limestone islands rising from the emerald waters of Bac Bo Gulf.
 One of Vietnam's most scenic regions, this area of about 1,500 sq km is dotted with innumerable beaches and grottos, created over thousands of years by waves and wind.

 Board our private boat and cruise among the dramatic limestone peaks.
 There's an opportunity to swim in the famed South China Sea (known locally as the East Sea), as well as to explore caves filled with stunning stalactites and stalagmites.
 Spend a peaceful night on board, beneath a night sky alive with stars.
 Our sailing junk has twin-share cabins that have air-conditioning and private facilities.
-There's also a dining room and bar where we enjoy a sumptuous lunch and dinner.
+There's also a dining room and bar where we enjoy a sumptuous lunch, dinner & breakfast.

 Due to recent unforeseen late changes by local authorities in Halong Bay a large proportion of boats are now no longer permitted to stay overnight, thus resulting in a shortage of boats.
 To ensure we can accommodate all Intrepid travellers overnight on a boat we are occasionally using a larger boat (approx. 12 cabins) and splitting our groups across different boats.
 An Intrepid group leader will be present on each boat, and the route taken and inclusions on board will remain the same.

 Overnight boat (1 nt)

 Return to Hanoi by bus (approx 4 hrs), stopping at Dong Trieu Factory to watch locals working on the traditional art of ceramics.